microsoft/intelligence-toolkit/app/tutorials/anonymize_case_data.md

 - `Number of selected columns`: The number of columns after all data transformations
 - `Number of distinct attribute values`: The number of distinct attribute values across selected columns
-- `Number of possible combinations`: The product of the number of distinct attribute values in each column
+- `Theoretical attribute combinations`: The product of the number of distinct attribute values in each column
-- `Mean combinations per records`: The number of possible combinations divided by the number of records
+- `Theoretical combinations per record`: The number of theoretical combinations divided by the number of records
+- `Typical values per record`: The mean number of attribute values per record
-- `Maximum combinations per record`: The number of possible combinations in a record (2^num_selected_columns)
+- `Typical combinations per record`: The number of possible combinations in the typical number of attribute values(2^typical_values)
-- `Excess combinations ratio`: Mean combinations per record / Max combinations per record
+- `Excess combinations ratio`: Theoretical combinations per record / Typical combinations per record

 The last metric, `Excess combinations ratio`, is the main one to pay attention to in terms of synthesizability.
 As a rule of thumb, try to keep this ratio at or below `5`.
 The general idea here is that datasets should have sufficient records to support all possible combinations of attribute values, given the number of distinct attribute values in each column.
 Not all combinations will be present in most cases &ndash; data records tend to cluster around certain attribute patterns &ndash; so it is ok for this value to be greater than `1`.
 How far it can actually go and still yield high-accuracy synthetic data depends on how many of these possible attribute combinations are actually observed in the data.